thingamajiger/Nixos-Configuration/README.md

-This My Nixos Configuration im kinda new so yeah
+This My Nixos Configuration im pretty new
+Vibecoded but trying to rely less on ai and still learning